-Among the various known blue phosphors, the sky-blue emitter FIrpic is considered to be the archetypal design; hence, its modulation is at the forefront of modern research in OLEDs.
-[4] OLEDs made with FIrpic typically have $CIE{(x,y)}$ coordinates of (0.17, 0.34) which is far from the National Television Standards Committee (NTSC) pure blue values of (0.14, 0.08).
-Progress with blue phosphors is further complicated by other issues, such as chemical and physical stabilities, emission quantum yield and relative radiative lifetime.
-Moreover, almost all reports of decent blue phosphors were focused on the so-called tris-bidentate architectures, i.e. with either three bidentate cyclometalates of higher ligand-centered $\pi\pi^$ energy gap or two of these cyclometalate plus a third bidentate ancillary.
-[5] However, these complexes suffer from possible chelate dissociation upon excitation, giving inferior device performances and longevity.[6]
+Among the various known blue phosphors, the sky-blue emitter FIrpic is considered to be the archetypal design; hence, its modulation is at the forefront of modern research in OLEDs.[4]
+OLEDs made with FIrpic typically have Commission Internationale de l'Eclairage (CIE(x,y)) coordinates of (0.17, 0.34) which is far from the National Television Standards Committee pure blue values of (0.14, 0.08).
+Progress with blue phosphors is further complicated by other issues, such as chemical and physical stabilities, emission quantum yield, and relative radiative lifetime.
+Moreover, almost all reports of decent blue phosphors were focused on the so-called tris-bidentate architectures, i.e., with either three bidentate cyclometalates of higher ligand-centered $\pi\pi^$ energy gap or two of these cyclometalate plus a third bidentate ancillary.[5]
+However, these complexes suffer from possible chelate dissociation upon excitation, giving inferior device performances and longevity.[6]

-Recently, Williams,[7] Haga,[8] De Cola[9] and Esteruelas[10] have independently conducted studies on emitters bearing two tridentate chelates; namely bis-tridentate metal complexes.
-This class of molecular designs is expected to be more robust and should be of higher efficiency attributed to the concomitant higher rigidity vs. the traditional design bearing three bidentate chelates.[11]
+Recently, Whittle and Williams,[7] Haga and co-workers,[8] De Cola and co-workers,[9] and Esteruelas and co-workers[10] have independently conducted studies on emitters bearing two tridentate chelates; namely bis-tridentate metal complexes.
+This class of molecular designs is expected to be more robust and should be of higher efficiency attributed to the concomitant higher rigidity versus the traditional design bearing three bidentate chelates.[11]
 Despite the obvious advantages, these associated studies were greatly hampered by the lack of systematic syntheses and poor performances on OLEDs.
-These difficulties were recently solved by proper selection of chelates to give the charge-neutral architecture[12] and the instalment of a higher field strength coordination unit.[13]
+These difficulties were recently solved by proper selection of chelates to give the charge-neutral architecture[12] and the installment of a higher field strength coordination unit.[13]

-One known bis-tridentate metal complex is the sky-blue Ir(III) phosphor $[Ir(mimf)(pzpyph^F)]$ ( $\mathbf{SB} = \text{'sky-blue'})^{[14]}$ where the tridentate 6-pyrazolyl-2-phenylpyridine (pzpyphF) and pincer dicarbene chelate (mimf) act as the chromophoric and ancillary chelates, respectively.
-These ligands control the emission color and give the greater ligand field strength needed for the efficient phosphors.
-Hence, the OLED derived from $\mathbf{SB}$ gave maximum external quantum efficiency (max.
-EQE) of 27% and EQE of 24% at the practical brightness of 100 cd·m-2.
-However, this device has $CIE{(x,y)}$ coordinates of (0.18, 0.40) which is less satisfactory than OLEDs fabricated from FIrpic.
+One known bis-tridentate metal complex is the sky-blue Ir(III) phosphor [Ir(mimf)(pzpyphF)] (SB = "sky-blue"),[14] where the tridentate 6-pyrazolyl-2-phenylpyridine (pzpyphF) and pincer dicarbene chelate (mimf) act as the chromophoric and ancillary chelates, respectively (Scheme 1).
+These ligands control the emission color and give the greater ligand field strength needed for the efficient phosphors.[15]
+Hence, the OLED derived from SB gave maximum external quantum efficiency (max.
+EQE) of 27% and EQE of 24% at the practical